 Call Today to Speak With a Dedicated Criminal Defense Lawyer

-The creation of a criminal record can have life changing consequences, so if you were recently arrested for and charged with recklessly endangering another person, please contact one of the experienced Philadelphia criminal defense attorneys at The Law Offices of Michael T. Van Der Veen by calling 215-515-6892 today.
+The creation of a criminal record can have life changing consequences, so if you were recently arrested for and charged with recklessly endangering another person, please contact one of the experienced Philadelphia criminal defense attorneys at van der Veen, Hartshorn, and Levin by calling 215-515-6892 today.
 You can also reach us by initiating a live chat with a member of our legal team or by sending us a brief online message, containing your contact information and a short description of your case.